LemmySmackett/LemmySmackettCom/content/stories/general/the_tip.md

 RIZZEDNUTLOV3R HAS TIPPED $4.99

 Carlos slumps in stunned disbelief as the fire emojis erupt.
-The blade slides across his neck, unfurling a curtain of velvet red.
+The blade slides across his neck, unfurling a curtain of velvet red. Ω